Hari0810/Hari0810.github.io/projects/spark-max.md

 Motor Driver (2nd PCB, U1) - DRV8320S

 MOSFET (Q1-6) - hard to say.
 The markings are "10030L Prm 2420 67 1911".
 Other sources suggest the PSMN1R0-30YLD, which when Googled has similar but not exactly identical markings.
-Overall the MOSFET is very likely to be rated for 30V.
+Overall the MOSFET is likely to be rated for 30V.

 CAN Transceiver (1st PCB, U3) - hard to say.
 Other sources suggest that it is a "6563MKD" which I assume refers to the ATA6563.